Save even more trees and try...

 The good news is that since the regulations went into effect in the 90’s, streams and rivers have slowly recovered.
 Over 90% of the waterways once deemed too toxic for swimming or fish consumption have been cleared for activity again.
 The fish and amphibian populations have begun to rebound as well, and we couldn’t be happier about that!

-At Cloud Paper, we are determined to provide consumers with the most environmentally friendly paper products on the market, and to us that means responsible FSC-certified sourcing, and the ECF bleaching process.
+At Cloud Paper, we're committed to continuously broadening our impact as a company!
+We are determined to provide consumers with the most environmentally friendly paper products on the market, and to us that means responsible FSC-certified sourcing, and the ECF bleaching process.

 If you’re curious what process your current paper brands use, you can find it listed in the NRDC (Natural Resource Defense Council) Issue with Tissue report, or check out our comparison of the leading bamboo toilet paper brands.